5 assured ways to maximize revenue for your salon during COVID-19 (free email templates + resources)

 2) Say no to grays – sell your color kits

-As the lockdown extends and mobility is restricted, how would you service your customers that aren’t able to come to your salon to get their hair color re-upped?
+As the lockdown extends and mobility is restricted, how would you serve your customers that aren’t able to come to your salon to get their hair color re-upped?
 Home color kits.

 You can start selling your home color kits that your customers can use when they need a root touch up or a hair gloss.

 These ready-to-apply kits can include a custom-made color formula, a brush, gloves, and bowl and can be delivered or picked up from your shop.
 These color kits are usually high in demand and you can make anything around $25 to $85 depending on the kind of kit.

 You can make a video showing how you’re making these kits and what all you’re providing in them.

 Earn commission with affiliate relationships with product lines